 Acromegaly Symptoms

-acromegaly comes from the Greek words for "extremities" and "enlargement," and reflects one of the most common acromegaly symptoms: the abnormal growth of the hands and feet.
 Soft-tissue swelling of the hands and feet is often an early acromegaly symptom, with patients noticing a change in ring or shoe size.
 Gradually, bony changes alter the patient's facial features: the brow and lower jaw protrude, the nasal bone enlarges, and the spacing of the teeth increases.

 - Arthritis